 - The Fantastic Four films from 20th Century Fox never enjoyed critical or fan reception, but the under-performance of the Rise of the Silver Surfer sequel caused Fox to cancel plans for the Silver Surfer spinoff movie in favor of a Continuity Reboot, which was green-lit in 2013.
 The reboot was released in 2015 after a lengthy Troubled Production.
 It was universally trashed across the board by fans and criticsnote , receiving a Rotten Tomatoes score of 9%, making it the lowest rated superhero movie since Catwoman.
 Its subsequent box office failure, combined with The Amazing Spider-Man 2 and Sony's subsequent deal with Marvel Studios, may have all but ensured that all future films based on a Marvel superhero sans the X-Men and Deadpool will be produced by Disneynote .
 As of now, Fox has removed a planned 2017 sequel to the reboot from its release schedule.

 - While the first Ghost Rider film did well on its initial release, it was viewed by the filmmakers (as well as by star Nicolas Cage) as being too corny to pass as a real Ghost Rider film.
 In the wake of films like The Dark Knight, the studio felt that people were finally willing to accept a more gritty take on the character, and green-lit Ghost Rider: Spirit of Vengeance.
 The film did poorly at the box office and received terrible reviews, with Cage later admitting that they'd dropped the ball a second time in regards to the film series.
-A year later Sony gave the film rights back to Disney/Marvel, who stated that they had no immediate plans to feature the character in their films, though the character is slated to appear in the upcoming fourth season of Agents of S.H.I.E.L.D. and was very well-received.
+A year later Sony gave the film rights back to Disney/Marvel, who stated that they had no immediate plans to feature the character in their films, though a version of the character appeared in the fourth season of Agents of S.H.I.E.L.D. and was very well-received.

 - Following the critical savaging and box office failure of Punisher: War Zone, Lionsgate gave up on the Punisher film series and let the rights go back to Disney/Marvel as a direct result.
 It was later announced that the character would be incorporated into Marvel's cinematic universe via the second season of the Daredevil TV series, but not as a movie.